 To be sure, hurricanes have struck in and around Key West on multiple occasions since 1922.
 Most recently, Hurricane Georges (wind) struck in September 1998, Hurricane Irene (wind) nearby to the west in October 1999, Hurricane Wilma (flood) in October 2005 and Hurricane Irma (wind) nearby to the east in September 2017.

 Georges knocked down many untrimmed trees, including a 30' tall poinciana on to the roof of my house.
 Wilma was rough for a lot of people.
 Flooding occured across 70% of the island.
 Even so, homes stood and were rebuilt.
 Ultimately, as far as I know, no lives have been lost in Key West since 1922.
-November 30 marks the official end to the hurricane season with zero storms in the Keys in 2023.
-We pray thee continue.
+June 1st marks the official beginning to the hurricane season.
+We pray thee continue to protect us.

-Hurricane season begins on June 1st.
+Hurricane season lasts until November 30th.
 May we be moved by the example of Sister Louis Gabriel who invoked the help of the Blessed Virgin Mary to keep us safe from hurricanes.
 Let us pray - Hail Mary full of Grace the Lord is with Thee ...

 If you have any comments or questions, please contact me here.